sahilrajput03/sahilrajput03/thoughts-principles.md

 Give a man a fish and you feed him for a day, teach a man to fish and you feed him for a lifetime.

 Give love to all, hatred to none.

+If the world was blind, how many people would you impress.